neondatabase/neon/docs/rfcs/025-generation-numbers.md

 visible set is based on the contents of their LayerMap, which is initialized from the `index_part.json` that they load.

-Starting with the `index_part` from the most recent previous generation suffix (see [loading index_part](#finding-the-remote-indices-for-timelines)), a pageserver initially has visibility of all the objects that its predecessor generation referenced.
+Starting with the `index_part` from the most recent previous generation (see [loading index_part](#finding-the-remote-indices-for-timelines)), a pageserver initially has visibility of all the objects that its predecessor generation referenced.
 These objects are guaranteed to remain visible until the current generation is superseded, via pageservers in older generations avoiding deletions (see [deletion](#deletion)).

-The "most recent previous generation suffix" is _not_ necessarily the most recent in terms of walltime, it is the one that is readable at the time a new generation starts.
+The "most recent previous generation" is _not_ necessarily the most recent in terms of walltime, it is the one that is readable at the time a new generation starts.
 Consider the following sequence of a tenant being re-attached to different pageserver nodes:

-- Create + attach on PS1 in attach generation 1
+- Create + attach on PS1 in generation 1
 - PS1 Do some work, write out index_part.json-0001
-- Attach to PS2 in attach generation 2
+- Attach to PS2 in generation 2
 - Read index_part.json-0001
 - PS2 starts doing some work...
-- Attach to PS3 in attach generation 3
+- Attach to PS3 in generation 3
 - Read index_part.json-0001
 - **...PS2 finishes its work: now it writes index_part.json-0002**
 - PS3 writes out index_part.json-0003